robobenklein/robobenklein.github.io/_posts/2019-03-17-atom-package-development-tricks-for-linux.md

 However this is essentially making a second install of Atom and none of your packages or settings will be copied over or shared.
 For some cases this is useful, but for me I prefer to have all my non-devmode packages loaded in both.
 Using firejail, we can do a lot better:

 ## Sandboxing for dev mode (firejail)

+> NOTE!
+I've written more on this in an update section below, you should read that instead!

 Using firejail, we can either save our Devmode Atom states in a filesystem overlay, or we can run Atom in a way where changes it makes are not saved to disk at all.
 (Run it in a tmpfs overlay!)